Culture in Crisis: The Visionary Theories of Pitirim Sorokin

 |Rationalism, Age of Science||Sensate||1500||present|

 Following this, in the Greek Classical period (roughly 600 BC to 300 BC), an Integral culture reigned: the Parthenon was built; art (the sculptures of Phidias, the plays of Aeschylus and Sophocles) flourished, as did philosophy (Plato, Aristotle).
-This was followed by a new Sensate age, associated first with Hellenistic (the empire founded by Alexander the Great) culture, and then the Roman empire.
+This was followed by a new Sensate age, associated first with Hellenistic (the empire founded by Alexander the Great) culture, and then the Roman Empire.

 As Rome’s Sensate culture decayed, it was eventually replaced by the Christian Ideational culture of the Middle Ages.
 The High Middle Ages and Renaissance brought a new Integral culture, again associated with many artistic and cultural innovations.
 After this Western society entered its present Sensate era, now in its twilight.
-We are due, according to Sorokin, to soon make a transition to a new Ideational, or, preferably an Integral cultural era.
+We are due, according to Sorokin, to soon make a transition to a new Ideational, or, preferably, an Integral cultural era.

 Sorokin was especially interested in the process by which societies change cultural orientations.
 He opposed the view, held by communists, that social change must be imposed externally, such as by a revolution.
-His principle of imminent change states that external forces are not necessary: societies change because it is in their nature to change.
+His principle of immanent change states that external forces are not necessary: societies change because it is in their nature to change.
 Although sensate or ideational tendencies may dominate at any given time, every culture contains both mentalities in a tension of opposites.
 When one mentality becomes stretched too far, it sets in motion compensatory transformative forces.

 Helping drive transformation is the fact that human beings are themselves partly sensate, partly rational, and partly intuitive.
 Whenever a culture becomes too exaggerated in one of these directions, forces within the human psyche will, individually and collectively – work correctively.